What is penetration testing?

 We perform vulnerability scanning; isn't that enough?

-Vulnerability scanning has its value, but it will only give you limited information regarding configuration errors and vulnerabilities.
-Penetration testing is much more active and probing and a lot more revealing.
-Not only does it involve more rigorous and wide-ranging tests, you can also expect to come away with detailed information and advice that's specific to your business and context.
+Vulnerability scanning is the process of inspecting potential exploitation points on a network and identifying security weaknesses.
+This has its value, but it will only give you limited information regarding configuration errors and vulnerabilities.
+Penetration testing is much more active and probing and a lot more revealing about the potential security problems in your network.
+Not only does it involve more rigorous and wide-ranging tests, but you can also expect to come away with detailed information and advice that's specific to your business and context.

 How long does a pen test take?

 Again, it depends on what you have asked the testers to do: tests can take as little as a few hours or last as long as a few weeks.
 Just remember that the pen testers' work isn't over when they log out or discontinue their simulated attacks; further time is needed to produce a vulnerability report, after which your business will need time to digest its findings and respond as needed.
-Indeed, there's a good chance that you will want to involve the testing agency in remedying any issues discovered.
+Indeed, there's a good chance that you will want to involve the testing agency in remedying any issues discovered, so it's worth thinking about keeping them involved for the long-term.

 In the end, however, the decision is yours.
 Focus on what needs fixing urgently and be realistic about what's a long-term goal, or what might not be worth fixing at all given the risk analysis for your business.
 The value of pen testing is that it gives you the information you need to make these decisions.